When you are riding a motorcycle you may feel carefree, but the reality is that in order to stay safe, there are many things you must be aware of.

 The steps that you take after an accident can either protect the integrity of your motorcycle accident claim or hurt it.
 You should contact a motorcycle accident attorney as soon as possible so they can help you to pursue compensatory damages for the injuries and other damages you have suffered as a result of the accident.

 If you have been involved in a car or motorcycle accident in St. Louis, contact The Hoffmann Law Firm, L.L.C.
-For over 20 years our law firm has been fighting to protect the rights of auto accident victims in Missouri and Illinois.
+For 25 years our law firm has been fighting to protect the rights of auto accident victims in Missouri and Illinois.

 Call us today at (314) 361-4242 to schedule a free consultation.